utahrobotics/usr-ws-2023/python_considerations.md

 We are to follow all of Python's PEP Style Guides.
 PyCharm (and probably others) should do this automatically, so just follow all the advice it gives you.
 Ideally, code should not contain any warnings, so you are strongly encouraged to resolve any you see.
-If a warning was given incorrectly by your IDE, you should leave a comment as follows:  # Resolved Warning: <explanation>
+If a warning was given incorrectly by your IDE, you should leave a comment as follows:  '# Resolved Warning: <explanation>'

 All Python scripts shall use 4 spaces per indent, not a tab.
 If there's one thing to take away from all this, it is this statement.
 This has caused many issues in the past.